kamalyui9/lincoln_school/Odoo API.md

 # Odoo will provide the Endpoint using Rest API

+## 1. Sync Student/Parent Data from PowerSchool to Odoo

-## Sync Employee/Teacher Data from Odoo to PowerSchool
+## 2. Sync Employee/Teacher Data from Odoo to PowerSchool
 ```mermaid
 sequenceDiagram
     participant Admin as HR (Odoo)